lucasaxm/ltafantasybot/README.md

    - Check logs on startup - shows which endpoint is being used
    - Set `LTA_API_URL` to the correct endpoint (direct API or Worker URL)
    - Use `LOG_LEVEL=DEBUG` for detailed request logging

+5. **Champion names not showing**
+   - Check if `CHAMPION_API_URL` is accessible from your deployment
+   - Verify champion data loading in logs: "✅ Loaded X champions from Riot Data Dragon"
+   - Champion data is cached for 24 hours - restart bot if needed

 ### Debug Mode